Welcome to Your AST-BBST Course

 Modern web browser.
 It’s often helpful to have several browsers on the computer at any one time.
 You should have at least two.
 A couple of popular, reliable choices are Google Chrome and Mozilla Firefox.

 PDF viewer.
 You will need a way to view course readings in PDF format.
 For Windows users, this might be Adobe Reader; for Mac users, this is usually the built-in Preview app.

 Video player.
 This course relies heavily on video lectures, which are in .mp4 format and linked within the course portal.
 Most modern web browsers can handle playing these within your browser.
-If you prefer to download the lectures to view offline, you will need a native video player such as Windows Media Player or Apple Quicktime.
+If you prefer to download the lectures to view offline, you will need a native video player.
+VLC media player is a recommended multi-platform option, in addition to Windows Media Player or Apple Quicktime.

 Backup.
 Things break.
 We don’t like it when it happens, but it’s a fact of your digital life.
 Be sure you have a backup plan in case your computer crashes sometime during the class.
 Know where you can go to access the course portal and complete class activities while you work on resuscitating your computer.
 Also, be sure to keep back-up copies of important class-related documents.
 You’ll be glad you did.